MicrosoftDocs/sql-docs/docs/reporting-services/tools/script-with-the-rs-exe-utility-and-the-web-service.md

   - "scripts [Reporting Services], Web service"
 ---
 # Script with the rs.exe utility and the web service
   Developers and report server administrators can perform operations on a report server by using the **rs** utility (RS.exe).
-Using this utility, you can programmatically administer a report server using scripts written with [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)].
+By using this utility, you can programmatically administer a report server by using scripts written with [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)].

  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] scripts can be used to run any of the Report Server Web service operations.
 Scripting can be used to copy security to multiple reports on a server, to add and delete items, to copy report server items from one server to another and more.
 For more information about the scripting environment, see [Run a Reporting Services script file](../../reporting-services/tools/run-a-reporting-services-script-file.md).
 Script files take a certain format and are written in [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)] .NET.
 For more information, see [Format a Reporting Services script file](../../reporting-services/tools/format-a-reporting-services-script-file.md).